Asian American hip-hop: MC Jin

 In 2001, MC Jin had a break came when the BET program 106 & Park began inviting local rappers to hold battles in a segment known as Freestyle Friday.
-He won seven battles in a row, enabling him to be inducted in the Freestyle Friday Hall of Fame.
+He won seven battles in a row, making Jin the second battle rapper in B.E.T history to have completed this feat, enabling Jin to be inducted in the Freestyle Friday Hall of Fame.
 Unlike other competitors, Jin occasionally spoke Cantonese in his freestyle verses.

 After that he signed a deal with the Ruff Ryders label.
 His first single under Ruff Ryders was titled "Learn Chinese" featuring Wyclef Jean.
 The album The Rest Is History debuted at the No. 54 on the Billboard 200 and spent 3 weeks on the charts debuting at No. 54.
 The album also spent 7-week on the Billboard Top R&B/Hip-Hop Albums debuting at No. 12.
 It also spent two weeks at the Billboard Top Rap Albums debuting at No. 8.
 The album to date has sold over 100,000 units in the United States and over 250,000 worldwide.